ml5js/ml5-next-gen/CONTRIBUTING.md

 ## The ml5.js Ecosystem

-ml5.js is comprised a number of sister repositories which you can find at the ml5 github organization - [github.com/ml5js](https://github.com/ml5js).
-As a contributor of ml5 you should be aware of the other parallel repositories of the ml5 project.
+ml5.js is comprised a number of related repositories which you can find at the ml5.js github organization - [github.com/ml5js](https://github.com/ml5js).
+As a contributor of ml5.js you should be aware of the other parallel repositories of the ml5 project.

 Here is a list of the repositories you most likely will be working with: